Skip to main content Skip to navigation Skip to footer

 Provision the remote server with all required dependencies:

-rdc context setup-machine server-1
+rdc machine setup server-1

 This command: